 The minor requires 18 credit hours and can fit alongside a major in any field, whether in the three-year or the four-year Bachelor of Arts.
 The student is given the opportunity to gain a broad understanding of Sociology through the required introductory courses, and then may explore a variety of topics, according to their interest.
 A student can gain valuable secondary competencies, applicable in almost any vocation, but especially relevant alongside a major in Communications, Business, International Development Studies, or Peace & Conflict Transformation Studies.
 Careers where these skills may be applied include areas such as social welfare, criminal justice, government, research, industrial relations, and administration.

-COMM/POLS/SOCI-3000/3 Politics, Society and Mass Media: This course examines the relationship between the mass communications media and the political and social processes in which they operate, investigating the state of research on mass media, the role of media in creating and shaping political awareness, and in influencing human behaviour and values.
+POLS/COMM/SOCI-3000 Politics, Society and Mass Media: (3.0 credit hours) This course examines the relationship between the mass communications media and the political and social processes in which they operate, investigating the state of research on mass media, the role of media in creating and shaping political awareness, and in influencing human behaviour and values.
 Examples of topics which may be covered are: media ownership and organization patterns, media in the electoral process, the media in developing nations, the media and globalization, propaganda, media freedom and public opinion.
 Prerequisite: 30 credit hours of university-level studies, including six credit hours in social science.

-SOCI-3950/3 Topics in Sociology: The content of this course will vary from year to year, depending on the needs of students and the interests and availability of instructors.
-Prerequisite: 30 credit hours of university-level study, including SOCI-1020/3.
+SOCI-3950 Topics in Sociology: (3.0 credit hours) The content of this course will vary from year to year, depending on the needs of students and the interests and availability of instructors.
+Prerequisite: 30 credit hours of university-level study, including SOCI-1110.